rendzina/LandIS-Portal-Metadata/README.md

 - Use `--dry-run` to fetch data without writing XML files.
 - Override `--config`, `--output-dir`, or `--env-file` to point at alternative locations.

 Each metadata identifier listed in `config\metadata_ids.csv` results in one XML file under the output directory.
+Comment lines beginning with `#` are ignored.

 ## Oracle Instant Client (Optional)